Agoric/documentation/main/javascript-modifications/lockdown.md

 [eventually sent messages](https://github.com/tc39/proposal-eventual-send)
 from other turns of the event loop.

-Full deep distributed stacks are overwhelmingly noisy for debuging distributed computation.
+Full deep distributed stacks are overwhelmingly noisy for debugging distributed computation.
 When possible, the SES-shim filters and transforms the shown stack trace information, removing artifacts from low level infrastructure.
 Currently, this only works on v8.